xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I10.png" width=600>

-4. The next thing that is done, is to modify the exploit program to reflect the script [exploit2.py](./SourceCode/exploit2.py).
+4. The next step is to modify the exploit program to reflect the script [exploit2.py](./SourceCode/exploit2.py).
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>